BELARUS: Religious freedom survey, December 2006

 The incremental growth in restrictions under President Aleksandr Lukashenko – particularly in the wake of the 2002 Religion Law – has in many respects brought Belarusian believers back to the late Soviet period.
 They are legally able to practise religion in community only with express permission from the state.
 Under the 2002 Law, religious communities must be registered with the state, for which they require state-approved, non-residential premises.
 All public events outside these premises must be approved in advance by the state under the 2003 Demonstrations Law.
 Legal provisions typically combine to make nothing possible.
 Denied compulsory re-registration because of the impossibility of securing state-approved worship premises in Minsk, for example, the charismatic New Life Church was denied state permission to import religious literature in August 2005.

 The state's demands of religious communities are not just simple bureaucratic procedures, which some communities are failing to comply with due to incompetence or intransigence.
 As one Protestant points out, "They have created conditions so you can't live by the Law.
 We would need to close half our churches in order to operate technically in accordance with the Law."
 Religious believers may encounter obstruction from the moment they seek to organise their activity.
-Baptists, Pentecostals and the Russian Orthodox Church Abroad all report routine state intimidation of those who agree to include their personal details as the founders of a new religious organisation, such as by threatening to withhold a share in a village tractor or livestock.
-In official documents, one senior official even insists openly that Orthodox should be dissuaded from affiliation to the Russian Orthodox Church Abroad, criticising junior officials "who have found neither the time nor the opportunity to influence these believers or to assist the local priest in returning them to the fold of the [Moscow Patriarchate] church."
+Baptists, Pentecostals and the Russian Orthodox Church Outside Russia (ROCOR) which is not part of the Moscow Patriarchate all experience regular state intimidation of those who agree to include their personal details as the founders of a new religious organisation, such as by threatening to withhold a share in a village tractor or livestock.
+In official documents, one senior official even insists openly that Orthodox should be dissuaded from affiliation to ROCOR, criticising junior officials "who have found neither the time nor the opportunity to influence these believers or to assist the local priest in returning them to the fold of the [Moscow Patriarchate] church."

 Particularly in the capital Minsk, Protestants and Hare Krishna devotees report the following phenomenon.
 Once they have located suitable premises for rent - a difficult task in a Soviet-planned city where religious activity is not permitted in cultural or educational institutions - and included the address as part of the compulsory registration procedure, the landlord suddenly withdraws consent citing state pressure.
 Officials may also refuse to allow even a legal address to be registered at particular premises.
 A pastor of the Baptist Union, for example, was this year refused permission to register a new community's legal address at his home, on the grounds that this would be detrimental to his children and that the building has no outside electric light.
 Krishna devotees complained to the United Nations Human Rights Committee, after similarly being told that they could not register the legal address of an umbrella association at premises in Minsk due to alleged fire-safety and sanitation violations.
 The UN Committee upheld their complaint, pointing out that "appropriate premises [for worship] could be obtained subsequent to registration," but the Belarusian government defended its decision in 2006, arguing that it was justified under Belarusian law.